Education Hub · Order Proboscidea

 Stegodon orientalis

-Strikingly similar to the modern elephant — the dominant large mammal across Asia for millions of years.
+Strikingly similar to the modern elephant — dominant across Asia for millions of years.

 Woolly Mammoth